Breadcrumb

 How to foster innovative thinking in your team

-We don’t know what the future will hold, which is why successful organisations create workplaces where creativity and innovation can thrive.
+No one can predict the future, which is why successful organisations create workplaces where innovation can thrive.
 Following are our tips on how to foster innovation in a team.
-With these, you’ll help your employees become innovative and benefit from creative thinking in the workplace.
+With these, you’ll help your employees feel safe to share new ideas and thinking.

 1. Encourage interaction between departments

-In many organisations, especially large businesses, it can be easy for different departments to become segregated and shut off from each other.
-Such a detached environment makes it difficult for employees to fully appreciate how the business functions as a whole.
+In many organisations, and in a hybrid work environment, it can be easy for different departments to become segregated and shut off from each other.
+Such a detached environment can make it difficult for employees to fully appreciate how the different business functions come together as a whole to make things work.

 3. Encourage reverse mentoring

 Reverse mentoring is the process of teaming up senior and entry-level employees so that both gain new skills and knowledge from each other.
-Although a senior employee may have many years of business expertise and industry knowledge to pass on, the entry-level staff member might have valuable insights to share on new technologies or what makes young consumers tick.
-Or perhaps the entry-level employee has a different perspective on certain aspects of the business and a fresh way of thinking that could be shared.
+Although a senior employee may have many years of business expertise and industry knowledge to pass on, an entry-level staff member might have valuable insights to share on new technologies or how to appeal to their demographic.
+Or perhaps an entry-level employee has a different perspective on certain aspects of the business and a fresh way of thinking that could be shared.

-By combining the knowledge and different perspectives of entry-level and senior staff, you may find that innovative new ideas begin bubbling up between them.
+Combining the knowledge and different perspectives of entry-level and senior staff, can lead to innovative ideas begin bubbling up between them.

 4. Step away from the workplace